 The Nomination and Remuneration Committee is responsible for reviewing and reporting on the relative proportion of males and females in the workforce.
-At the end of the financial year ended 30 June 2015, the relative proportion of males and females at Board and Senior Management level and across the Company is detailed below.
+At the end of the financial year ended 30 June 2016, the relative proportion of males and females at Board and Senior Management level and across the Company is detailed below, with the proportion of females in Senior Management positions increasing by 5% compared to the prior period.

 Male Female

 Board 100% Nil

-Senior Management 88.3% 11.7%
+Senior Management 87.7% 12.3%

-Group 87.6% 12.4%
+Group 87.8% 12.2%